ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Introduction

 Prior work in this area has shown initial promise but suffers from fundamental limitations.
 The most prominent example, OverThinking \cite{kumar2025overthinkslowdownattacksreasoning}, relies on injecting a rigid, context-irrelevant decoy task.
 As our results reveal, this approach suffers from a dual failure mode: highly capable models like o3 can recognize and dismiss the fixed-pattern decoy, neutralizing the attack, while other models are often derailed by the out-of-context instructions, leading to a catastrophic collapse in answer accuracy.
 This makes such attacks either ineffective or easily detectable.

 Instead of injecting an external decoy, our attack deeply embeds a computationally intensive task within the semantic structure of the user's query itself.
 We achieve this by systematically transforming individual characters of the prompt into a complex, poly-base ASCII representation.
 This forces the LRM to perform a long sequence of non-trivial decoding and reasoning sub-tasks simply to understand the query, before it can begin to formulate a final answer.
-Extensive experiments on four datasets and four LRMs demonstrate the effectiveness and stealthiness of our proposed ExtendAttack.
-Remarkably, ExtendAttack increases the response length by over 2.5 times for the o3 model on the HumanEval dataset.
+Extensive experiments on four datasets and four LRMs demonstrate the effectiveness of our proposed ExtendAttack.
+Remarkably, ExtendAttack significantly increases response length and latency, with the former increasing by over 2.7 times for the o3 model on the HumanEval benchmark.
 Furthermore, it preserves the original meaning of the query while maintaining comparable answer accuracy, showcasing its stealthiness.
 Our contributions are as follows.

 \begin{itemize} \item We identify a fundamental flaw in prior slowdown attacks reliant on rigid decoys and introduce a more resilient method that embeds computational challenges directly into the prompt's semantic structure.